mojitoj/pauldron-archive/README.md

 ## Other Pauldron Components
 Aside from the main sever, there are a number of additional Pauldron components to facilitate its use:

-- Pauldron FHIR Proxy: A simple experimental reverse proxy for protecting access to a [FHIR](https://www.hl7.org/fhir) server using a Pauldron server.
+- Pauldron Hearth: A simple experimental reverse proxy for protecting access to a [FHIR](https://www.hl7.org/fhir) server using a Pauldron server.
 - Pauldron Clients: A simple  client library to facilitate communicating with different endpoints of a Pauldron server.
 - Pauldron Policy: A simple JSON-based policy format for expressing authorization policies.